With some spectacular dark sky sites, Scotland is one of the best places to stargaze in the UK

 Set in a wonderful, light pollution-free location for stargazing, the rate includes a five-course dinner and a full Scottish breakfast – if you can get up in time after a night’s stargazing.

-The aurora borealis can be seen from Scotland; however, so unreliable is the phenomenon, it's best thought of as a bonus.
+Scotland is one of the best places in the UK to hunt the aurora while you stargaze.
+However, so unreliable is the phenomenon, it's best thought of as a bonus.

 Outside of Scotland, the usual advice is to head to 64-70°N (the Arctic Circle), but the auroral oval can reach much further south.